Sovereign-Labs/sovereign-sdk/examples/demo-simple-stf/README.md

             tx_receipts: vec![],
             inner: result,
         }

-        // In the current implementation, every blob contains the data we pass to the hash function.
-        // As an exercise for the reader, you can introduce the concept of transactions.
-        // In this scenario, the blob would contain multiple transactions (containing data) that we can loop over to check hash equality.
-        // The first transaction that finds the correct hash would break the loop and return early.
     }
 ```
 The above function reads the data from the blob, computes the `hash`, compares it with the `desired_hash`, and returns a `BatchReceipt` indicating whether the preimage was successfully submitted or not.